 - Many users can be adopted and inspired using traditional publications to shine a light on your Switchboard.
-Here are a few examples of how this can be accomplished in school publications.
+You can find examples here.

 - Devote a section of a monthly e-newsletter to promoting the Switchboard with calls-to-action, updates, and successes.

 - Communicate with the community around specific calls-to-action via email.
 Emails from the institution that don’t have any strings attached are welcomed by the community.
-Here are some great ideas to get your wheels spinning.
+Here are some great ideas to get started.

 - Deputize your Switchboard ambassadors to promote the Switchboard on their own and push towards smaller goals, such as inspiring 10 posts and 20 new users each month.